Would you like cleaner air where you live? Less traffic? More outdoor seating and green spaces? How about higher life expectancy?

 How long will the pilot last?

 Low traffic neighbourhoods are usually trialled for 12-18 months.
-Local residents and businesses are invited to share their views and if a scheme isn’t working for them, it can be altered or removed entirely.
+Local residents and businesses are invited to share their views and changes can be made along the way to improve the scheme.
+If a scheme isn’t working for local people, it can be altered or removed entirely.
 If it is popular, it can be made permanent.

 Which streets will be included in the pilot?

-It will cover the area generally referred to as Hanover, bordered by Richmond Terrace, Elm Grove, Queen’s Park Road and Albion Hill.
-Improvements can be considered in these streets and nearby streets too.
+It will cover the area generally referred to as Hanover and Tarner, bordered by Elm Grove, Queen’s Park Road, Edward Street and Richmond Terrace/Grand Parade.
+Improvements can be considered on these streets too.

 What will happen in surrounding streets, not covered by the liveable neighbourhood scheme?